Day of Disaster: Reception

 Tom Fox of Starburst magazine rates the episode 3 out of 5, praising its "friendly little attempts at comedy".
+Fred McNamara praises the episode's "character-enlivened humour", in particular, the "amusing" Tracy family banter about the edible transmitter and the chemistry between Penelope and Brains.
+He notes that Brains' invitation to witnessing the Martian Space Probe launch entails an "amusing culture clash between the pair in how Americans drink their tea – a neat reminder of Thunderbirds transatlantic appeal".

 For Chris Bentley, "Day of Disaster" is one of several Thunderbirds scripts by either Spooner or Alan Fennell that use "incredible technology in a developing world as a springboard to disaster".
 Sam Denham describes "Day of Disaster" as a "classic 'doomed technology' episode" of Thunderbirds, commenting that its premise about an ill-fated space probe is one of several that "reflected a growing concern in the 1960s that the pace of progress may have been moving too fast".
 He adds that judging by the guest characters' surprised reactions to Brains and Penelope's communication devices, the episode may be implying "there are certain types of technology that only International Rescue can be trusted with".

 According to Marcus Hearn, the subplot about the swallowed transmitter – "entirely unconnected to anything else in the episode" – is perhaps "the most baffling sequence" in Thunderbirds.
 He also comments that the episode plays with national stereotypes – arguing, for example, that Peter Dyneley's use of an affected German accent while voicing a rocket scientist (Professor Wingrove) was an acknowledgement of German scientists' contributions to the Space Race.
 He adds that psychiatrist Dr Korda "is, of course, Austrian", while the presence of an American space probe in Britain "presents a refreshing picture of Anglo-American relations".

-Fred McNamara praises the episode's "character-enlivened humour", in particular, the "amusing" Tracy family banter on the edible transmitter, the chemistry between Penelope and Brains, and notes that Brains' invitation to witnessing the Martian Space Probe rocket launch implies "amusing culture clash between the pair in how Americans drink their tea – a neat reminder of Thunderbirds' transatlantic appeal".